peytoncordero/DRI25/command-line.md

 # Introduction

-Learning how to use the command line and how to navigate your computer’s information architecture is an important skill upon which future workshops and technical concepts rely.
+Learning how to use the command line and how to navigate your computer's information architecture is an important skill upon which future workshops and technical concepts rely.
 The command line is a text-based form of human-computer interaction that allows you to communicate directly with your computer.
 Understanding how your computer works and how to navigate and search without relying on the graphical interface of your operating system (usually MacOS, Windows, or Linux) provides a knowledge base for learning programming languages like Python, R, or Javascript.

 The command line looks like a blinking cursor on the screen waiting for a user to type in instructions.
 Working from the command line, you can: